 If the TPS is bad, the tapping will cause the voltage numbers to skip or go blank.
 If the TPS is OK, the tapping will have no effect on the voltage numbers.

 Repeat step 7 several times to make sure of your multimeter test results.

 Let's take a look at your test results:

-CASE 1: Multimeter registered a smooth increase or decrease in voltage with no gaps.
+CASE 1: The multimeter registered a smooth increase or decrease in voltage with no gaps.
 This test result tells you that the throttle position sensor (TPS) on your 4.0L equipped Jeep Grand Cherokee (Cherokee, Wrangler) passed with flying colors.

 CASE 2: Multimeter DID NOT register a smooth increase or decrease in voltage, and you saw the voltage reading skip or go dead when tapping the TPS.
 This test result tells you that the TP sensor has a problem and needs to be replaced.

-CASE 3: Multimeter DID NOT register any voltage, this test result doesn't condemn the TPS as BAD just yet.
+CASE 3: The multimeter DID NOT register any voltage.
+This test result doesn't condemn the TPS as bad just yet.
 Why?
 Because...